Algebraic interpretation of discrete families of matrix valued orthogonal polynomials: -module

 \begin{lemma} If $V^n$ is a free module of $M_n(\dC)$ and $e_i=(e_1^i,\ldots, e_n^i)$ is a $M_n(\dC)$-basis of $V^n$ then the family $(e_i^j)_{i,j}$ is a basis of $V$. \end{lemma} \begin{proof} This is a direct consequence of equation \eqref{eq:MnActionOnVn}.
 Indeed, any element in $V^n$ can be written in a unique way as

 Thus any $v\in V$ can be written in a unique way as a linear combination of the $e_k^i$.
-This concludes the proof of the lemma. \end{proof} The next corollary gives a characterization of free module of finite rank. \begin{corollary} A $M_n(\dC)$-module $V^n$ is a free module of finite rank if and only if $n$ divides $\dim V$. \end{corollary}
+This concludes the proof of the lemma. \end{proof} The next corollary gives a characterization of free module of finite rank. \begin{corollary} A $M_n(\dC)$-module $V^n$ is a free module of finite rank if and only if $V$ is finite dimensional and $n$ divides $\dim V$. \end{corollary}

 \begin{proof} Assume $V^n$ is a free $M_n(\mathbb{C})$ module of finite rank.
 The previous Lemma proves that $n$ divides $\dim V$.
 More precisely, $n \rank (M) =\dim V$.
 Conversely, if $n$ divides $\dim V$.
 Let $|k\rangle$ be a basis of $V$.
 Then the family